Muzietto/es6-lambda-calculus/README.md

 # es6-lambda-calculus
-Describing lambda-calculus using ES6 arrow notation (currently only on FF)
+Describing lambda-calculus using ES6 arrow notation (currently only on FF).

+Wholly inspired by the study of "Functional Programming through Lambda Calculus" (G. Michaelson)

 ![Alonzo Church](/img/church.jpg)